News

 AHRC/DFG-funded collaboration between UK and Germany

 Just Futures?
-An Interdisciplinary Approach to Cultural Climate Models
+An Interdisciplinary Approach to Cultural Climate Models (CCM).

 Julia Hoydis (Klagenfurt)